 5. SUBMIT THAT SHORT TO FESTIVALS TO BUILD YOUR BRAND.

-You need more that rapid iterations to scale your brand.
+You need more than rapid iterations to scale your brand.
 You also need validation.
 Start submitting to local fests so you can attend them and build your network.
 As you’re submitting, make sure to continue to build your brand and your engagement on social media.
 Do everything you can to get press once you get into festivals.
 You probably won’t get major press, but you should definitely reach out to the smaller local papers.

-RELATED - 6 Rules for contacting6.
-START WRITING YOUR FIRST FEATURE, WEBSERIES OR OTHER SALABLE PRODUCT.
+6. START WRITING YOUR FIRST FEATURE, WEB SERIES, OR OTHER SALABLE PRODUCT.

 As you’re doing this, start fleshing out the concept for something bigger.
 Something more than skill building.
 Something you can actually sell.